Megatokio/zxsp/README.md

 # zxsp

-zxsp – ZX Spectrum emulator for macos (Linux to come)
+_ZX Spectrum emulator for Mac OSX_

+The latest compiled version and older versions can be downloaded at [zxsp homepage](https://k1.spdns.de/Develop/Projects/zxsp/Distributions).

+_zxsp_ runs on Intel Macs with Mac OS X 10.6 "Snow Leopard" and above.
+Reportedly it also runs well on ARM based Macs with macos 13.1 "Ventura".
+Latest report is for macos 15.6.1 "Sequoia".
-To get the compiled application go to the [zxsp homepage](https://k1.spdns.de/Develop/Projects/zxsp/Distributions).
-Reportedly it runs quite well on any Mac since 2009.
+So it currently should run on any Mac since 2009.

-To compile this project you currently need an old Mac, macos 10.12 SIERRA is best (because that's what i use), Qt 5.xx (Qt 5.09..5.13 are tested), Qt Creator (4.10.2 is the latest version running on macos 10.12) and my [Libraries](https://github.com/Megatokio/Libraries.git) project (possibly branch WORK or something) and the [zasm](https://github.com/Megatokio/zasm.git) Z80 assembler project side-by-side with this project in the same folder and a version of my script interpreter [vipsi](https://k1.spdns.de/Develop/Projects/vipsi/Distributions/) for adding the macos stuff to the app bundle.
-I'm working on that.
+To compile this project you currently need an old Mac, Mac OS X 10.12 "Sierra" is best, Qt 5.09 to 5.13, Qt Creator 4.10.2, which is the latest version running on Mac OS X 10.12, and possibly a version of my script interpreter [vipsi](https://k1.spdns.de/Develop/Projects/vipsi/Distributions/) for adding the macos stuff to the app bundle and run the Qt utility _macdeployqt_ on it.
+But you can also just copy the libraries and resources from an existing _zxsp_ installation.
+Make shure to checkout the _zxsp_ git archive with submodules, because it contains _zasm_ which in return contains the _Libraries_.

-Development on Linux works with up-to-date software, but can't create the macos executable and the Linux version is still in progress.

 ## Current state of work

 The code base was messed up around 2014 or so, when i certainly made backups but did not yet use git.
 Though i added a lot of new features i didn't release a new version because of a number of bugs that i couldn't fix in time.

 Currently i'm in the progress of isolating various parts of the source to make them better maintainable.
-Once the Model and the View and the OS stuff are properly isolated i'll work on the Linux port.
+Meanwhile i mostly only do bug fixes.